 Afterwards, the officers brought 6 papers written in Slovenian.
 The respondents signed all of them thinking they were asylum papers, as they had expressed the intention to seek asylum in Slovenia.
-When the officers did not start asking questions on the reasons they wanted to claim for asylum, the respondent understood they had not signed asylum paper but those may have been “deportation papers”.
+When the officers did not start asking questions on the reasons they wanted to claim for asylum, the respondent understood they had not signed asylum paper but he thinks that those may have been “deportation papers”.

 After 9 hours of detention, the respondents were taken into a sort of caravan.
 They estimate that at this time it was around 4 a.m.
 The respondents assume that this was the moment that they were handed over to Croatian authorities.
-In the caravan, they were detained again with either food, water or the possibility to use the bathroom.
+The respondent reported that in the caravan, they were detained again with either food, water or the possibility to use the bathroom.
 The respondents waited until 9 a.m. when they were taken by officers, most likely Croatian police officers, in a white and blue van, together with other 8 people.
 There were 5 police officers in total, 4 of them wearing light blue uniforms and one wearing a balaclava mask in the face.
 They said they could not see flags or either they do not remember the flags in their uniform.
 In the van they wear driven recklessly for what felt like 6 hours to them until they reached the area of Glinica at the border with Bosnia- Herzegovina (ed it takes approximately 2 hours from Obrežje to Glinica in BiH).

 “We were ten and everybody was vomiting.
 Then they just left us here.”

 disclosure: The respondents did not want to further describe what had happened at the borderside, when they were forced to cross back into BiH due to the emotional stress and exhaustion.